elgw/deconwolf/README.md

 ## Todo
  - [ ] Protect better against misuse.
  - [ ] Documentation, examples and test data.
- - [ ] Utilities for processing of multiple images and handling of PSFs.
+ - [ ] A higher level interface with facilities for handling and generation of PSFs.
  - [ ] Flag to save one image after each iteration (to facilitate setting the number of iterations).
  - [ ] Demos, for example on the effect of the tiling.
  - [ ] Use tif tags to write meta data (also to transfer from input image).
  - [ ] Make sure that it can be compiled on windows and mac...
  - [ ] Use cmake to facilitate cross platform builds
+ - [ ] Crash-safe writing, write to temporary file and move when write is complete to avoid bad luck.
+ - [x] Possible to change the prefix with the `--prefix` flag.
  - [x] Refuse to run if output file already exist (unless `--overwrite`) with status `0`.
  - [x] Crop PSF also in x and y (individual crop per tile as well).
  - [x] Faster calculation of tiling weights.